PSL Score Live

 Rawalpindi will wonder how 214 was not enough.
 Peshawar will point to Bracewell and Samad under pressure, then Jamal at the end.
 The margin was five wickets and five balls, which is closer than the scoreboard sounds when both sides passed 210.

-For a single takeaway from this Peshawar Zalmi vs Rawalpindi Pindiz match summary: Zalmi won a shootout because their late middle order did more damage than Pindiz’s bowlers could answer in the last five overs.
+One line from this Peshawar Zalmi vs Rawalpindi Pindiz match summary: Zalmi took the points because their late middle order out-hit what Pindiz’s attack could contain across the closing overs.

 More on this site